suchipi/yavascript/README.md

 YavaScript is a cross-platform bash-like script runner and repl which is distributed as a single statically-linked binary.
 Scripts can be written in [JavaScript](https://en.wikipedia.org/wiki/JavaScript), [TypeScript](https://www.typescriptlang.org/), [JSX/TSX](https://react.dev/learn/writing-markup-with-jsx), [CoffeeScript](https://coffeescript.org/) or [Civet](https://civet.dev/).

+> YavaScript is the name of the program.
+YavaScript is not a new language.
+YavaScript uses normal JavaScript.

 There are APIs available for all the things you'd normally want to do in a bash script, such as: